plmday/Kiwi/Kiwi.md

 Kiwi's syntax is designed from scratch.
-For some parts, it may borrow the syntax directly from other [lightweight markup languages](https://en.wikipedia.org/wiki/Lightweight_markup_language), if the syntax indeed meets the criteria and no better choice seems available.
+For some parts, it may borrow the syntax directly from other [lightweight markup languages](https://en.wikipedia.org/wiki/Lightweight_markup_language), if the syntax indeed meets the *SIE* criteria and no better choice seems available.
 Otherwise, it does not hesitate to propose new syntax.
 The choice for each syntax is justified according to the *SIE* criteria.

 ###2.1.
 Headings

-Up to six levels are supported.
+Headings can go as deep as to six levels.
+Structuring documents to deeper than six levels are considered a bad style.
+The examples below only demonstrate headings to the third level.

+For a heading to be recognized, it must be surrounded by (at least) two empty lines unless it appears in the first line, in which case, only one empty line (or more) following it is required.

 ####2.1.1.
 Unordered Headings